zeroprg/credentialsAPI/README.md

 Here there are a few workflows :

-## 1) Registration and authnentication (encoding is off for testing sake).
+##  Registration and authnentication (encoding is off for testing sake).

+### POST /register
     Register user by  "user:password" as Base64 encode pair (/register)
-### POST /register
-    Authenticate the user by   "user:password" as Base64 encode pair (/
 ### POST /auth-password
+	Authenticate the user by   "user:password" as Base64 encode pair
+### GET /signin
     Signin by secureToken ( returned in body of /register or  /auth-password end pints)
-### GET /signin

-## 2) Password reset eMail validation  and password update
+##  Password reset eMail validation  and password update

+### POST /reset-password
 	Initiate password reset flow (secureToken passed in body)  (/reset-password).
 	It will start eMail validation flow which will redirect to update password screen.

-### POST /reset-password
+### GET /validate-by-email
    	Call the /validate-by-email endpoint  from eMail link sent by /reset-password endpoint

-### GET /validate-by-email
+### POST /update-password
     After successefull secureToken (this token used only for eMail validation) validateion redirect to update password screen post old 'user:password' and newpassword  by Base64 encoded
-### POST /update-password

 ## 3) Other flows:  "Signout", "Unregister", "PasswordStrength", "Oauth"
 	These flows are very atomic , and will be specify after